-experiment: a bright and dark plot is combined here with a postmodern play, and references to chivalric epic are mixed with modern issues such as racism and xenophobia.
-It is not just an engaging story — although it is that too — but a deep reflection on whether there is room for freedom and nobility in a cruel and pragmatic world.
+a bright and dark plot is combined here with postmodern play, and references to chivalric epic are intertwined with modern issues like racism and xenophobia.
+It is not just an entertaining story – although it is that too – but a deep reflection on whether there is a place for freedom and nobility in a cruel and pragmatic world.

 Viktor Kashkevich offers a unique excursion into the universe of "The Witcher" with its history, internal mythology, monsters, races, and gods.
-But not only: his book is also an analysis of cultural references, reflections on the symbolism of the heroes, and an attempt to "uncover" the artistic method of Andrzej Sapkowski.
+But not only that: his book is also an analysis of cultural references, reflections on the symbolism of heroes, and an attempt to "uncover" the artistic method of Andrzej Sapkowski.

-Who, then, are witchers, and what traits of epic heroes converge in the image of Geralt?
-Which countries became prototypes for Nilfgaard, Kovir, or Toussaint?
-How do Sapkowski's elves resemble Polish nationalists, and how does the Wild Hunt differ in the books and games of CD Project Red?
-Get ready to find out all this — and even more.
+Who are the witchers and what characteristics of epic heroes converge in the image of Geralt?
+Which countries became the prototypes for Nilfgaard, Kovir, or Toussaint?
+How do Sapkowski's elves resemble Polish nationalists and how does the Wild Hunt differ in the books and games by CD Projekt Red?
+Get ready to learn all this – and much more.

 Author: Виктор Кашкевич